 Headsets like the clutter-canceling sort, especially the heavy, may put a lot of pressure on our heads.
 While you’re wearing them for a long time, there may be indentations where the headset rests against the skull.

 It’s quite scary when you discover a mark left on your head from overuse of a headband.
 Worse yet, it often remains even after the headband has been cleared away.

-Is this headphone dent a short-term or permanent effect of long-term headphone wear? and Can You Get a Dent in Your Head from Headphone?
+Is this headphone dent a short-term or permanent effect of long-term studio headphones for gaming wear? and Can You Get a Dent in Your Head from Headphone?

 Can Headphones Dent Your Head?